 - Charismatic authority is typically temporary or unstable and fades, becoming traditional authority or rational-legal authority, Weber termed this “the routinization of charisma”.
 For example, the Catholic Church relies on the routinization of Jesus’s charismatic authority leading to a bureaucracy maintained by hierarchies, procedures, and rules.
 Steve Jobs at Apple is an example of a charismatic leader who’s organizational structure was routinized (bureaucratized) and his death did not change the organizational structure.

 - Charismatic authority is unstable and temporary, for example Cromwell’s reign.
-Organizations that rely solely on characteristic authority (instead of routinizing) may collapse if their leader dies, or leaves in disgrace, or fails to achieve their goals, this is particularly true with religious organizations.
-Organization that do survive, may suffer from mission drift.
+Organizations that rely solely on characteristic authority (instead of routinizing) may collapse if their leader dies, or leaves in disgrace, or fails to achieve their goals.
+This is particularly true with religious organizations.
+Organizations that do survive may suffer from mission drift.

-- A charismatic authority figure, along with a worship of the State characteristic of fascist movements.
+- A charismatic authority figure, along with a worship of the State, is characteristic of fascist movements.

 - A type of authority.